This document provides information about quotas and resource limits for Cloud Pub/Sub.

 Project usage attribution

 For the following quotas, usage is charged against the project associated with the caller's credentials, not against the project that contains the requested resource (that is, the project that appears in the topic or subscription name):

-service account in project A sends a publish request to publish to a topic in project B, the quota is charged to project A. Every request contains credentials that include a project ID.
+For example: If a service account in project A sends a publish request to publish to a topic in project B, the quota is charged to project A. Every request contains credentials that include a project ID.

 |Subscription||Retains unacknowledged messages in persistent storage for 7 days from

 been detected for 30 days may be automatically deleted.
 Presence is

 detected through calls such as